 If I follow a lot of bloggers, who gets the commission for the sale?

 If you follow multiple bloggers and click on a lot of different links to the same retailer, the last link you click will override the previous links to the same store.
-The blogger who gets credit for the entire sale is the one whose link was clicked last.
+The blogger or company that gets credit for the entire sale is the one whose link was clicked last.

-For example, if you’re watching one of my try-on hauls and add 5 items to your cart, then say you watch another try on haul to the same store and click on something but the item is sold out… If you check out, the second blogger would get the commission from the sale.
+For example, if you’re watching one of my try-on hauls and you add five items to your cart.
+Then say you watch another try-on haul and click on someone else’s link to the same retailer but the item is sold out.
+If you check out, the second blogger would get the commission from the sale, even though you didn’t want the item they shared.

 What happens if I return something?

 The commission is subtracted from the blogger for any returns.
 And sometimes, unfortunately, the entire sale will be deducted even though you only returned one thing.
-That’s isn’t always the case, but it can happen from time to time.
-And honestly, there’s no way to track this.
+That isn’t always the case, but I’ve heard of it happening.
+And honestly, there’s no way to track this anyway.

 No, the affiliate links aren’t transferable between your devices.
-If you swipe up on your phone and add it to your cart, but end up checking out on your computer, the blogger won’t make a commission from the sale unless you click the link on your computer.
+If you swipe up on your phone and add it to your cart, but end up checking out on your computer, the creator won’t make a commission from the sale unless you click the link again on your computer.
+And It can be any link to that retailer!

 Do I have to buy right after clicking to give the blogger credit for the sale?

-If you’re shopping on your phone on Instagram and swipe up on a link, you have to check out while still in the Instagram app in order for a commission to count.
-You can browse the website if you want more items.
-If you click your home screen button or open another app, the affiliate link won’t store on your phone.
+If you’re shopping on your phone on Instagram and swipe up directly on a link, Instagram typically opens the page inside the Instagram app.
+You have to check out while in this original swipe up in order for a commission to count.
+You can still browse the website if you want more items, but if you click out of the Instagram browser you clicked on, the affiliate link won’t store on your phone.
 You have to swipe up again for the blogger to make the commission.
+That’s another reason why bloggers link to the LTK app instead of each item directly, to try and avoid links opening in the Instagram browser.

-- If you swipe up and your phone automatically opens an app on your phone (if you have the Amazon, Target, and Nordstrom apps on your phone for example), the blogger won’t get credit for the sale
+- If you swipe up and your phone automatically opens an app on your phone (if you have the Amazon, Target, and Nordstrom apps on your phone for example), the blogger should still get credit for the sale.
+That wasn’t always the case, though.

 If you’re shopping on a computer, you don’t have to buy immediately for the blogger to get the commission.
-Clicking the link will create a cookie on your computer that remains active for a certain time frame set by the retailer (unless you delete your cookies).
+Clicking the link will create a cookie on your computer that remains active for a certain time frame set by the retailer.
+Some retailers have a cookie window of 24 hours, while others can last up to 30 days, so that blogger still has the opportunity to receive a commission from your purchase.

 Do bloggers get everything for free?